 We see it in lightning, and in the polar Aurorae, Borealis and Australis.

-Each phase is given a metonym by the Greeks.
+So the four elements are phases of matter, each denoted by a metonym.
 Earth for solid, water for liquid, air for gas, and flame for plasma.

-We now know that more than 99 percent of the matter in the universe exists in the form of plasma.
+We now know that more than ninety-nine percent of the matter in the universe is in the form of plasma, as predicted by the pioneering cosmologist, Kristian Birkeland.
 Like Herakleitos, plasma physicists tend to see the fourth phase of matter as fundamental: the base of the pyramid of matter.

-The death of earth is the birth of fire.
+The death of fire is the birth of air.

 I’m not saying Herakleitos ‘discovered plasma’.
 A scientific understanding of plasma would not become possible until the generation of electricity had been achieved.